 Long-term visa for remote workers

 The world of work is changing fast.
-Iceland has just rolled out its long-term visa for those who have flexibility and location independence with their work.
+Iceland has just rolled out its long-term visa for those with flexibility and location independence with their work.
 Experience more of Iceland with a stay of up to 180 days!

-What are the conditions for the issuance of a long-term visa for remote work?
+What are the conditions for issuing a long-term visa for remote work?

 A long-term visa for remote work can be issued if:

 - The applicant is from a country outside the EU/EEA/EFTA.

 - The applicant has not been issued. a long-term visa in the last 12 months by Icelandic authorities.

 - The purpose of the stay is to work remotely from Iceland for a foreign company.